Spectory/unit_tests_dev_meeting/full_tdd_flow/README.md

 Tips & notes:
   - the actual code is much shorter than the unit tests.
-  - it took about 1 hour to do it all.
   - reading the tests code really describes the InviteSender behavior. thats great documentation for the next poor fellow that need to use/debug our code.
   - how does our coverage report look like?
-  - what will happen if we delete all unit tests and leave only the last two?
+  - what will happen if we delete all unit tests and leave only the last two? how does the coverage report looks like?
   - what does it mean to have 'well covered' code?

 Lets see if it matches a few 'unit tests golden rules':